analyst-one/oikaze/README.md

 ## What is Oikaze?

-Oikaze is a simple and lightweight solution to manage design tokens in SCSS.
+Oikaze is a simple and lightweight solution for managing design tokens in SCSS.
 It is built on top of SCSS and CSS variables, so it is easy to integrate in any project.
-It provides no opinion on the tokens themselves, so you can use it with any design system.
-It is also easy to override the default theme, and use CSS variable cascading.
+Oikaze doesn't impose any specific design system or opinion on the tokens, allowing you to use it with any design system of your choice.
+It also provides easy customization and encourages the use of CSS variable cascading by default.

-Unlike other solutions, Oikaze is not a utility-first framework packed with classes that have 1:1 corrispondance with CSS styles.
-Instead, it provides a set of mixins that you can use to build your own classes.
+Unlike other solutions, Oikaze is not a utility-first framework packed with classes that directly correspond to CSS styles.
+Instead, it offers a set of mixins that you can utilize to build your own classes.

 ## Why Oikaze?

-Oikaze:
+Oikaze offers the following advantages:

-- Is built on top of SCSS and CSS variables
+- Built on top of SCSS.
+- CSS variables first, SCSS variables as a fallback when needed.
-- Provides a set of mixins to generate CSS variables using safe SCSS functions
+- Provides mixins to generate CSS variables using safe SCSS functions.
-- Provides a set of mixins to retreive the value of a token to use with other CSS/SCSS systems
+- Provides mixins to retrieve the value of a token for use with other CSS/SCSS systems.
-- All related values are stored together
+- Tokens and their related values are stored together in token sets.

-### Why tokens not utility classes
+### Why tokens not Utility Classes

 Other tools provide a set of utility classes that you can use to style your components.
 This approach has some drawbacks:

-- You have to learn a new set of classes, in addition to CSS
+- Learning a new set of classes in addition to CSS.
-- The classes become a DSL on top of CSS, which can be difficult to read and maintain
+- Utility classes can become a domain-specific language (DSL) on top of CSS, which can be difficult to read and maintain.
-- Moves the styling logic from CSS to HTML
+- Moves the styling logic from CSS to HTML, making it less modular.
-- A change to design requirements could require changes across the codebase
+- Changes in design requirements may require modifications throughout the codebase.
-- Once the theme is defined using the utility classes, it is difficult to pass them along to other other CSS/SCSS systems (e.g. Bootstrap, Angular Material)
+- It's challenging to pass utility classes to other CSS/SCSS systems like Bootstrap or Angular Material.
-- Creates "redundant" utilites that map to the same value (e.g. `bg-primary` and `text-primary`)
+- Leads to "redundant" utilities that map to the same value, such as bg-primary and text-primary.

 ### Why not just SCSS variables

-SCSS variables form a great foundation for design tokens, but they have some limitations:
+While SCSS variables provide a solid foundation for design tokens, they have some limitations:

-- Unlike CSS variables, they are static at build time, making roverriding more difficult
+- Unlike CSS variables, SCSS variables are static at build time, making overriding more challenging.
-- Like utility classes, it is difficult to pass them along to other other systems (e.g. Bootstrap, Angular Material)
+- It can be difficult to pass SCSS variables to other systems like Bootstrap or Angular Material.

 ### Why not just CSS variables

-CSS variables are great, but they have some limitations:
+CSS variables have their advantages but also come with limitations:

-- Unlike SCSS variables, they are not safe (mistype a variable name and you get no error)
+- Unlike SCSS variables, CSS variables alone lack safety checks (e.g., mistyping a variable name won't produce an error).
-- When used correctly, with a fallback value, they can be verbose and difficult to maintain
+- Correct usage of CSS variables, with fallback values, can be verbose and difficult to maintain.

 ## How to use Oikaze?

 ### Prerequisites

-- SCSS, you should already have a project using SCSS, installing SCSS in your project is not covered here
+- SCSS: You should already have a project using SCSS.
+Installing SCSS in your project is not covered here.
-- CSS variables, you should be targeting environments that support CSS variables
+- CSS Variables: You should be targeting environments that support CSS variables.

 ### Installation